-- The public should contact Oral health Services on 1300 300 850 for emergency appointments or advice.
+Please contact Oral Health Services on 1300 300 850 for appointments or advice.

 Some Medical Imaging outpatient requests are being redirected to private radiology providers.
 If this applies, to your appointment, you will be contacted directly by both Gold Coast Health as well as and the private provider.
 Some less-urgent appointments will be cancelled and rescheduled after the COVID-19 response has finished.

-For more information visit the BreastScreen Queensland website.
+For more information call 13 20 50 or visit the website.